Chronic Prostatitis involves brain, nerves and muscles

-All patients should try Prosta-Q, as a starting point.
+All patients should try Prosta-Q, or the more powerful Q-Urol, as a starting point.
 It subdues pain in most patients by protecting mast cells.
 Farr Labs, the manufacturer, makes it cheap and easy to experiment with Prosta-Q by making use of their special offers.

 In an ideal world, you would visit a urologist who would carry out the necessary tests, including an assessment of your pelvic floor muscles, and who would then refer you to a physiotherapist specializing in the treatment of pelvic pain, and also to a pain specialist if necessary.
 Although there are some urologists who undoubtedly do this, the vast majority do not at present.
 That means that the task of navigating the healthcare system and getting the treatment you require is up to the patient, who will have to find a physiotherapist and get appropriate referrals.

-If those options are not possible, then unfortunately locating a physical therapist trained in these techniques can pose a challenge.
+Other than that, locating a physical therapist trained in these techniques can pose a challenge, although more and more therapists seem to be offering at least the physical side of therapy, if not the all-important psychological side..
 At present, a comprehensive, international database of suitably qualified practitioners is not available.
-However, a simple approach is to use the yellow pages and call round physiotherapy clinics until you find a physiotherapist who is experienced and qualified in the techniques of myofascial release of the pelvic floor (mention “intrarectal trigger points”).
+However, a simple approach is to use the yellow pages and call round physiotherapy clinics until you find a physiotherapist ( or “physical therapist” in the US) who is experienced and qualified in the techniques of myofascial release of the pelvic floor (mention “intrarectal trigger points”).
 Also, the UCPPS Forum (registration required) has a database of suitably qualified physiotherapists.
 Another option is to take some information to a physiotherapist you trust, who may have treated you in the past for another condition, and ask if he/she would be interested in learning the techniques of pelvic floor myofascial release.
 Many physiotherapists will be aware of the techniques involved — they just have probably never applied them to pelvic floor myofascial pain.

-Excellent additional information can be found in the book Headache in the Pelvis.
+Excellent additional information can be found in the books Heal Pelvic Pain and Headache in the Pelvis.

 † beneficial effect on pelvic pain backed by scientific studies.

-This page was written and compiled by Alan Sinclair and the webmaster
+This page was written and compiled by Mark Meaker and Alan Sinclair in 2014 (updated 2020)